logic-fabric/computer-science-herbarium/README.md

-# computer-science
+# Computer science herbarium

-A compilation of algorithms, interviews questions and patterns - Nov 2020
+A compilation of algorithms, interviews questions and classic patterns - Nov 2020